 98% of students select this route.
 Flights direct to St. Thomas in the US Virgin Islands are typically reasonably priced, and once arrived, students make their way to Tortola under staff supervision, which is about 25 miles away by ferry.

 On scheduled travel days we station two or three staff members in the St. Thomas airport to meet and greet the students.

-Typically a more expensive route, an alternative way to arrive in the BVI from the US is via San Juan, Puerto Rico.
+Typically a more expensive route, an alternative way to arrive at our summer travel camps in the BVI from the US is to fly to the Tortola airport on Beef Island.

 On travel days a local driver will greet the incoming students and arrange for ground transportation to the vessels.
 Since we do not have staff support in San Juan, this route cannot be considered for any student designated as an Unaccompanied Minor by the airlines.

 Most of our non-Caribbean international summer camps include internal air flights within the destination country so students enrolling for our programs must book through Leah in order to ensure that all students are on the same flights at the same time.

 Please visit the web pages and Nitty Gritty sections specific to the travel camps that interest you for more information on flights, transportation and the use of frequent flyer miles.

 Unaccompanied Minors (UMs) are young travellers, defined by the airline as being too young to travel without direct supervision.
 Depending upon the age of your student on the day of their flight to or from any of our international summer travel camps, they may be designated as a UM by the airline.
 Some airlines define UMs as those under the age of 12 while others define UMs as those under the age of 15.
 The airlines designed these programs to help provide additional security to your student while they travel.
 If your student is originating from points outside of the US, this may not apply.

 The following overviews your responsibilities should you find that your student is designated as a UM for any leg of their itinerary: